There are many reasons to make household and food items but the three major ones that come to mind are Cost, Health and Waste.

 It’s so much cheaper and my skin doesn’t break out from the chemicals anymore!

-There are a couple ways to make your own cleaners.
-Each of them are chemical free and cheaper than buying them from the store.
+There are a couple of ways to make cleaners.
+Each of them are chemical-free and cheaper than buying them from the store.

 One way is by mixing white vinegar with some water to make a bathroom cleaner.

-Another way to make your own cleaner is by using Dr. Bronner’s Castile Soap.
-You can find my recipe for that here.
+Another way to make a homemade cleaner is by using Dr. Bronner’s Castile Soap.
+Check out my post Homemade All-Purpose cleaner for the recipe and a review of Dr. Bronner’s Castile soap.

 Stainless Steel Cleaner